365Evergreen/AIBusinessBrisbane/check-permissions.md

 - [ ] Click Security tab
 - [ ] Add "[Project Name] Build Service" with User permissions

-## 2. Service Connection Permissions
+## 2. Service Connection Setup (No Azure Service Principal Required!)
+### Option A: If AIAutomation-service-connector doesn't exist, create it:
 - [ ] Go to Project Settings → Service connections
+- [ ] Click "New service connection"
+- [ ] Select "Azure Resource Manager"
+- [ ] Choose "Service principal (automatic)" - Azure DevOps will create it for you
+- [ ] Name it "AIAutomation-service-connector"
+- [ ] Select your subscription and resource group
+- [ ] Azure DevOps handles the service principal creation automatically

+### Option B: If AIAutomation-service-connector exists:
+- [ ] Go to Project Settings → Service connections
 - [ ] Find "AIAutomation-service-connector"
 - [ ] Click Security tab
 - [ ] Ensure build service has access
-- [ ] Verify Azure service principal has Contributor role
+- [ ] The service principal is automatically managed by Azure DevOps

 ## 3. Repository Permissions
 - [ ] Go to Project Settings → Repositories → AI Automation